blankaex/blog/_posts/2020-11-08-mahjong-guide.md

 ## Game Flow

 Riichi Mahjong is played with four players, where each player is dealt 13 tiles.
-Each player takes turns drawing one tile, and discarding one tile.
-You earn points from other players by  a winning hand before anyone else.
+Each player takes turns drawing one tile, then discarding one tile, in order to build a winning hand.
+You earn points from other players by winning a hand before anyone else.

 4 or 8 hands are typically played per game.
 Standings are determined by the number of points each player has at the end of the game.